jaltekruse/legalmattic/Privacy-Policy.md

 ### How Long We Keep Information

 We generally discard information about you when it’s no longer needed for the purposes for which we collect and use it — described in the section above on How and Why We Use Information — and we’re not legally required to keep it.
-We retain the logs for this period of time in order to, among other things, analyze traffic to Automattic’s websites and investigate issues if something goes wrong on one of our websites.
+We retain the logs for this period of time in order to, among other things, analyze traffic to Free Math’s websites and investigate issues if something goes wrong on one of our websites.

 ### Security